Learn more >

 A: IBM Champions have multiple opportunities to share their accomplishments, including the following:

 Nominations open annually on the schedule below, or as deemed necessary, and are announced here when they are open.
 To suggest an IBM Champion candidate when nominations are not open, please contact the worldwide IBM Champion program manager.
+Candidates and nominators will be notified when nominations open.

 IBM Champions are eligible to accept IBM Champion badges for use in social and networking sites as part of their IBM Champion benefits.